jina-ai/clip-as-service/README.md

 ##### **Q:** Could I use other pooling techniques?

 **A:** For sure.
 But if you introduce new `tf.variables` to the graph, then you need to train those variables before using the model.
 You may also want to check [some pooling techniques I mentioned in my blog post](https://hanxiao.github.io/2018/06/24/4-Encoding-Blocks-You-Need-to-Know-Besides-LSTM-RNN-in-Tensorflow/#pooling-block).

+##### **Q:** Do I need to batch the data before `encode()`?

+No, not at all.
+Just do `encode` and let the server handles the rest.
+If the batch is too large, the server will do batching automatically and it is more efficient than doing it by yourself.
+No matter how many sentences you have, 10K or 100K, as long as you can hold it in client's memory, just send it to the server.
+Please also read [the benchmark on the client batch size](https://github.com/hanxiao/bert-as-service#speed-wrt-client_batch_size).

 ##### **Q:** Can I start multiple clients and send requests to one server simultaneously?